-Equal Health is a secular non-government organization based in Perth.
-It was established in 1996 by Paul Clarke, an optical dispenser, initially just as a spectacle aid program, but the organization expanded rapidly and health aid is now provided in the optical, dental, general medical, ophthalmology and allied health disciplines.
+Equal Health is a secular non-government organisation based in Perth.
+It was established in 1996 by Paul Clarke, an optical dispenser, initially just as a spectacle aid program, but the organisation expanded rapidly and health aid is now provided in the Optical, Dental, General Medical, Ophthalmology and Allied Health disciplines.

 During each annual camp Equal Health delivers around 6,000 pairs of new pre-made glasses at no cost to people in rural India.

 The glasses used in the program are manufactured at Perth’s Casuarina prison by long-serving inmates who have been trained in Optical Dispensing by volunteers from within the optical profession.

 New spectacle frames are donated each year from retail and wholesale Optical companies around Australia.

 Everyone seems to benefit from this partnership; Equal Health would otherwise never be able to afford to purchase the frames or pay the cost of having the lenses fitted, the prisoners feel good about contributing to a worthy cause, and the recipients of the glasses are over the moon with their new eyewear!